laughinghan/choreographer/README.md

       //do more stuff
     }).listen(80);

-Http standard arguments given through ?argument=something behind any URL are passed through to callbacks through a last argument.
+Http GET arguments (given through ?argument=something behind the URL) are passed through to callbacks through a last argument.
+That argument will be an object with the arguments as properties.
+They can be accessed through dot or [] notation.
+Eg: args['username'] or args.foobar.
     function(req, res, [arg1, arg2 ...], args){ }
-Ignoring this isn't a problem.
+You can safely ignore the args if you do not wish to use them.

 Understanding The Code
 ----------------------